electricimp/Salesforce/examples/SmartRefrigerator/README.md

 Use the Electric Imp mobile app to BlinkUp your device

- - Log into your Electric Imp account.
+ - Log into your Electric Imp account
  - Enter your WIFI credentials
  - Follow the instructions in the app to [BlinkUp](https://electricimp.com/platform/blinkup/) your device